-The recent succession of referendums that led saying “no to Europe” is leading to a radicalisation of political debate over the articulation between national democratic choices and belonging to the EU.
-This Policy Paper by Yves Bertoncini analyses the national referendums on the EU.
+The recent succession of referendums that led to people saying “no to Europe” are leading to a radicalisation of political debate over the articulation between national democratic choices and belonging to the European Union

 1. National referendums on European issues reflect an often harmonious conciliation

 2. Negative referendums on “indivisible” European issues reflect a structural contradiction between national democracies

 3. The referendums of the “third type” are hopeless tools of confrontation between the EU member states